rohit-moza/nfl-scores/README.md

 - `npm start`
 Note: The React App runs on localhost:3000

 You can now interact with the app in your browser window.
-Please note: After searching for a player you can clear the filter using the player search bar menu.
+Please note: after searching for a player by name, you can clear the player name filter using the player search bar menu.